 Here’s your secret weapon:

 Some of the most successful digital petition campaigns in the world use a simple but highly effective method.
-It begins by identifying several Twitter handles that are followed by people who are likely to support your petition.
+It begins by identifying several Twitter handles that are followed by people who are likely to become petition signers.
 With NationBuilder, you can easily import the followers of any Twitter handle into your database.

 Drill down to prioritize:

 Maybe you've just imported 10,000 Twitter followers.
-Now you want to narrow the pool to find cohorts among them who meet certain criteria—people who have significant audience reach, social sway, and affinity for your mission.
+Now you want to narrow the pool to find advocacy cohorts among them who meet certain criteria—people who have a large number of people in their audience reach, social sway, and affinity for your mission.
 For example, you might target followers of @climatechange and @environment and @greenparty to find everyone with over 1000 followers and the word “student” in their Twitter bio.
-“Follow” their Twitter accounts, see who follows back, and invite these new influencers to help spread your petition!
+“Follow” their Twitter accounts, see who follows back, and invite these new advocacy influencers to help spread your petition!

 Ready to make it happen?